RamonWill/portfolio-management-project/README.md

 [Here](https://gist.github.com/RamonWill/0422b061464097a7a0162f33e4c13a2e) is a gist i created.
 It is a rough template you can use if you want to create pages in the GUI as well as have a login page.

+* Disclaimer: This project is not valid financial tool.
+It is a project that I've created to help me learn more about Python.
+You should in no way use it to make investment decisions.

 # Video-Demo
 The image below will redirect you to the video demo on Youtube [<img src="https://img.youtube.com/vi/4W3vLU2TqTI/maxresdefault.jpg" width="75%">](https://www.youtube.com/watch?v=4W3vLU2TqTI&feature=youtu.be)